-Se rvices that our plan pays for What you must pay
+vices that our plan pays for What you must pay

 Urgently needed care \$0

 Urgently needed care is care given to treat:

 • a non-emergency, or

 • a sudden medical illness, or

 • an injury, or

 a condition that needs care right away.

 If you require urgently needed care, you should first try to get it from a network provider.
 However, you can use out-of-network providers when you cannot get to a network provider.

 Medical services performed out of the country are not covered.

-er vices that our plan pays for What you must pay 6 Vision care \$0 The plan will pay for outpatient doctor services for the diagnosis and treatment of diseases and injuries of the eye.
+Vision care \$0

+The plan will pay for outpatient doctor services for the diagnosis and treatment of diseases and injuries of the eye.
 For example this includes annual eye exams for diabetic retinopathy for people with diabetes and treatment for age-related macular degeneration.
 Medicare does not cover regular eye exams for glasses or contacts.

 For people at high risk of glaucoma, the plan will pay for one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older.
-The plan covers one eye exam every two years.
-The plan will also pay for corrective lenses, frames, and replacements if you need them after a cataract removal without a lens implant.
+People at high risk of glaucoma include:

+people with a family history of glaucoma,

+people with diabetes

+African-Americans who are age 50 and older, and

+Hispanic Americans who are 65 or older.

+The plan covers one eye exam every year.

 In addition to the covered services, the plan will provide up to \$300 extra for one pair of eyeglasses or contact lenses every year.

-Prior authorization may be required. þ "Welcome to Medicare" Preventive Visit \$0 The plan covers the one-time "Welcome to Medicare" preventive visit.
+Prior authorization may be required.

+Ser vices that our plan pays for What you must pay "Welcome to Medicare" Preventive Visit \$0 The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes: a review of your health, education and counseling about the preventive services you need (including screenings and shots), and referrals for other care if you need it.
 Note: We cover the "Welcome to Medicare" preventive visit only during the first 12 months that you have Medicare Part B. When you make your appointment, tell your doctor's office you want to schedule your "Welcome to Medicare" preventive visit.